sebanalysis/sebbeck.com/_posts/2023-12-22-can-we-power-the-world-with-solar-panels.md

 1. The storage required to overcome intermittency and achieve grid stability.
 2. The less sunny places use most of the energy.
-3. Material requirements and embodied energy requirements to rebuild this quantity of solar panels each 20 year are execessive.
+3. Material requirements and embodied energy requirements to rebuild this quantity of solar panels each 20 year are excessive

 We can only power the world with solar power if we dramatically reduce per-capita consumption or population.
 Neither of these things are going to happen.